vinej/pyarchive/README.md

 Note:  main.exe is a window executable created with pyinstaller

 ```
-The json parameter file has 3 sections : Connections, GlobalParameter, Tasks
+The json parameter file has 3 sections : Globals, Connections, Loops and Tasks

+1: Globals: (not impkemented yet)

+            is list of parameters that can be used into all other section as [[globalname.paramname]]
+            The parameters must be defined by environement, because often we test scripts in developement first
+            after in pre-production and at the end in production. the goal is to be able to change only the
+            property "env" when we want to run the script for another environement

+        "Globals" :
+            "env": "DV",
+            "DV":
+                [
+                    {
+                        "Name" : "cpdb",
+                        "Value" : "db[env]cp01"
+                        "Descriprion" : "the corporate database in DV"
+                    }
+                ],
+            "PP":
+                [
+                    {
+                        "Name" : "",
+                        "Value" : "db[env]cp01"
+                        "Descriprion" : "the corporate database in DV"
+                    }
+                ],
+            "PR":
+                [
+                    {
+                        "Name" : "databaSE",
+                        "Value" : "db[env]cp"
+                        "Descriprion" : "the corporate database in DV"
+                    }
+                ]
+            ,...

-1: Connections: is an array of connections to the database used by the GlobalParameter and Tasks sections.
+2: Connections: is an array of connections to the database used by the GlobalParameter and Tasks sections.
         The object definition:

         Name        : the name of the connection that will be used by tasks